CIMME (Integrated Center for Mechanics, Metallurgy and Electricity) (VIDEO)

 To demonstrate your education, you must provide ONE of the following documents:

-Starting on July 1er 2018, all candidates who have taken French courses in a private school in Quebec must meet one of these two requirements.
+From July 1, 2018, all candidates who have followed French courses in a private school in Quebec must meet one of these two requirements.

 Notes Applicants with post-graduate studies (university) in French are not subject to this requirement.